jnmacdnld/portfolio-website/content/projects/beam.md

 in order to suit the platform being used.

-I also implemented the lab's novel Social Momentum algorithm inside this framework, as well as ORCA using the RVO library in order to demonstrate the interopability of the framework, as well as to enable comparison between different algorithms.
+I also implemented the lab's novel Social Momentum algorithm inside this framework, as well as Optimal Reciprocal Collision Avoidance (ORCA) using the RVO library in order to demonstrate the interopability of the framework, as well as to enable comparison between different algorithms.

-The project is currently using the framework I designed in order to run a series of in-lab experiements with people to evaluate the algorithm performance.
+The social navigation framework which I designed and implemented was used to conduct experiments on social navigation, the results of which were summarised in a paper accepted to HRI 2019.